 1. Hackney City Farm - Ideal for animal lovers.

 An East London treasure tucked away in Bethnal Green, Hackney City Farm is accessible from the London Overground and is completely free!
-Cozy up to goats, sheep, donkeys, rabbits and even guinea pigs.
+Cosy up to goats, sheep, donkeys, rabbits and even guinea pigs.
 The adored animals rotate with a farm in the Kentish countryside.
 There are wheelchair ramps to assist you and a volunteer/member of staff will assist those who would like more help to access the farm.

 2. Queen Elizabeth Olympic Park - Ideal for sports fanatics.